Scooby-Doo! Night of 100 Frights

 #---------- Old headbutt parameters ---------- # NOT used in the latest engine!!! # HeadbuttDistance = 3 HeadbuttTime = 0.5

 #---------- New headbutt parameters ---------- # These correspond to (minimum): # 3.3 head butt distance (3.0 original) # 0.7 head butt time (0.5 original) # 6.5 final speed (6.0 original) # However, you can now keep holding down the button # to go further. # HeadbuttSpeedMin = 3.0 HeadbuttSpeedMax = 10.0 HeadbuttAccel = 5.0 HeadbuttTimeMin = 0.7 HeadbuttTimeMax = 2.0 HeadbuttTurn = 2.5 # Normal turn rate in game is "7"

-This powerup doesn't exist in game, but it does exist inside the configuration file.
+This powerup doesn't exist in game (not in a functional way), but it does exist inside the configuration file.

 Speed values for character, each entry is a range, plus optional min/max deflection values #SpeedSneak = 1,2.2 #SpeedWalk = 2,5 #SpeedRun = 3.5,6 #SpeedAir = 2,5 #SpeedHotsauce = 16,16,0.2 # Hotsauce is fixed speed